Loftyvirus/Loftyvirus.github.io/nepalibabu-jekyll-theme/index.md

 The `assets/gallery/` directory stores images, logos, and other media.

 1. Add your files to this directory.
-2. Update the `gallery.html` layout to customize paths and display options.
+2. Update the `gallery.yml` data to customize paths and display options. [no change recommended]

 ---